 Product Description

-Introducing the Gold Wire Knotted Mini Plate from the exquisite Musubi Series, a stunning embodiment of Japanese artistry.
-Each plate is meticulously crafted from glossy white porcelain, featuring a unique mizuhiki motif that adds a touch of cultural heritage to your dining experience.
-With its delicate gold and platinum accents, this small plate is not just tableware, but a vibrant addition to any meal, evoking warmth and celebration.
+Introducing the Gold Wire Knotted Mini Plate from the exquisite Musubi Series, a vibrant embodiment of Japanese artistry.
+Each plate is crafted from glossy white porcelain and features a unique mizuhiki motif, which adds a touch of cultural heritage to your dining experience.
+With its delicate gold and platinum accents, this small plate transcends ordinary tableware, enhancing your culinary presentations and inviting warmth to your table setting.

 Cultural Craftsmanship

-Originating from Saga Prefecture, Japan, this artisan-made plate showcases the skills of master craftsmen who hand-draw each line with precision.
-The mizuhiki design, inspired by traditional Japanese knot tying, symbolizes strong, unbreakable connections—perfect for special occasions and gatherings.
-The plum knot motif resonates with the spirit of togetherness, making it an ideal choice for New Year's festivities or family celebrations.
+Originating from Saga Prefecture, Japan, this artisan-made plate reflects the precision of master craftsmen who hand-draw each line.
+The mizuhiki design, characterized by intricate knots, symbolizes strong connections—ideal for gatherings.
+The plum knot motif enhances the spirit of togetherness, making it an exceptional choice for New Year's festivities or family celebrations.
+It adds a charming element your guests will appreciate—especially when serving your favorite hors d'oeuvres or desserts.

 Enhancing Your Everyday Life

-Measuring approximately 4.3 x 3.7 x 0.7 inches (110 x 95 x H18 mm), this mini plate is perfect for serving appetizers and desserts, or as a decorative accent in your home decor.
-Its compact size allows for easy storage, while its striking design ensures it stands out on your dining table.
-Whether you are hosting a dinner party or enjoying a quiet meal at home, this plate will elevate your dining experience, providing a beautiful backdrop for your culinary creations.
+Measuring approximately 4.3 x 3.7 x 0.7 inches (110 x 95 x 18 mm), this mini plate is perfect for serving appetizers or desserts while doubling as a decorative accent for your home décor.
+Its compact size allows for easy storage, and its striking design ensures it captivates attention on your dining table.
+Whether hosting a dinner party or enjoying a quiet meal, this plate provides a beautiful backdrop for your culinary delights.

 Product Information